zchen12wpi/curate_nd/architecture/Goals.md

 - Customizable approval and metadata enrichment workflow based on organization or type-specific needs
 	- Library staff consulting with patrons about initiating a new workflow or work type must be familiar with available options; if custom work is required its priority will be determined by the digital collections committee
 	- Patrons that request new workflows or work types must meet with a representative from the development team to determine the feasibility of the request
-	- New workflows for a project or administrative unit must be able to be created in with relative ease (≤ 3 weeks to implement an articulated need)
+	- New workflows for a project or administrative unit must be able to be created with relative ease (≤ 3 weeks to implement an articulated need)
 	- New work types that accommodate different metadata profiles must be able to be created in a short period of time (≤ 3 days to implement an articulated need)
 - Create items in CurateND through:
 	- Mediated self deposit